 Posts on Happily Homegrown contain affiliate links.
 When you make a purchase through an affiliate link, your price will be the same, but Happily Homegrown will receive a small commission.
 Thank you for your support!

 Fast forward a few years, and in the summer of 2009, I found myself watching a Jon & Kate Plus 8 marathon (don’t judge), and the episode where they purchased a side of beef came back on.
-We were now a family of 4 and while my 2 children (one of which was less than 2 mos old at the time) didn’t eat a lot of beef yet, I was starting to see the appeal of purchasing a year’s supply of beef at one time, from a local source, and having meals on the ready whenever I needed them.
+We were now a family of 4 and while my 2 children, who were both under 2 at the time, didn’t eat a lot of beef yet, I was starting to see the appeal of purchasing a year’s supply of beef at one time, from a local source, and having meals on the ready whenever I needed them.

-That side of beef from Bringhurst Meats was huge!
-From the prior farmer, our largest side had a hanging weight of 290 lbs (weight of the side before dry aging and butchering).
-Then there was this cow… a hanging weight of 398 lbs!
-That is one big cow!
+The first year we got our beef from the butcher I almost fell over.
+From the farmer, our largest side had a hanging weight of 290 lbs.
+Then there was this cow … hanging weight of 398 lbs!
+That was one big cow!

 When you buy beef by the side, all of your cuts from premium selections like rib roasts and tenderloin to your hamburger are the same price.
-For us (in 2014), that was $3.20/lb hanging weigh (Bringhurst updates their prices every Thursday – currently in 2016 that price is around $3.11/lb hanging weight).
+For us (in 2014), that was $3.20/lb hanging weight.
+Currently in 2020, that price is around $3.09/lb hanging weight.
 The other nice thing is that all of your meat comes from one critter, so when there are beef recalls, you know your meat is not in question.
-That has given us a lot of piece of mind over the years.
+That has given us a lot of peace of mind over the years.

 What do you get in a 398 lb side of beef?